 CNP Assurances is in favour of employee share ownership, which boosts employee motivation and loyalty.
-However, the maximum discount allowed by law should not be maintained when the employee ownership percentage is already very high (above 10%).
+However, the maximum discount allowed by law should not be maintained when the employee ownership percentage is already very high (above 10%) and the proposed discount should not be too high in relation to the size of the authorisation requested.